Policy and Procedure #577.0, Staff Progressive Discipline

 The procedure applies to all employees including occasional employees, and those on a temporary or term assignment.
 The procedure is aligned with information contained within collective agreements but does not reiterate specific clauses within agreements.

-The disciplinary action taken is based on the nature, severity, impact, frequency or other circumstances of the incident.
+The disciplinary action taken is based on the nature, severity, impact, frequency, or other circumstances of the incident.
 Non-disciplinary actions provide the employee with counselling and clarification of expectations and provided with an opportunity to correct their behaviour or conduct.
 Disciplinary actions are progressive in nature and are a continuum that may start with a verbal reprimand and may culminate in termination.
-Any stage or stages of the disciplinary process may be repeated or omitted at the discretion of the Board.
+Any stages of the disciplinary process may be repeated or omitted at the Board's discretion.

 Where an incident or behavior does not comply with Board expectations, and where there has been no prior discipline, it may be appropriate and sufficient to provide clarification in a non-disciplinary format.

-A counseling interview is a discussion which, where appropriate:
+A counseling meeting is a discussion which, where appropriate:

-• clarifies that the discussion is not disciplinary but that it will be taken note of in order to follow up on possible further disciplinary incidents.
+5. clarifies that the discussion is not disciplinary but that it will be noted; and

-A letter of expectation contains the same information as does the counseling interview, but is in the form of a letter to the employee.
+The Letter of Expectation(s) (LOE) contains the same information as does the counseling meetings it is in written form to the employee.

-Typically, these interviews or letters are appropriate for procedural or operational irregularities which, on an isolated basis, are not deserving of discipline but do require direction or clarification of expectations.
+Typically, these letters are appropriate for procedural or operational irregularities which, on an isolated basis, are not deserving of discipline but do require direction or clarification of expectations.

-Counseling interviews and letters of expectation are not disciplinary as neither is maintained in the official individual employee file housed in Human Resource Services.
-Counselling interviews should be noted in the supervisor’s diary.
-Letters of expectation should be maintained in the school or department file for a minimum period of one year.
+Counseling meetings and letters of expectation are not disciplinary as neither is maintained in the official individual employee personnel file housed in Human Resource Services.
+Counselling meetings should be noted in the supervisor’s diary.
+Letters of expectation should be maintained for a minimum period of one year.
 While neither form of communication is disciplinary, the employee may have union representation in attendance.

-A written reprimand with sanctions is the documentation of inappropriate conduct of a more serious nature or where there has been a prior reprimand(s) that is deserving of disciplinary action.
-A written reprimand with sanctions is documented on the employee’s file, and provides the rationale for additional disciplinary action which may include, but is not limited to, non-voluntary transfer, demotion or unpaid suspension.
+A written reprimand with sanctions is the documentation of misconduct of a more serious nature or where there has been a prior reprimand(s) that is deserving of disciplinary action.
+A written reprimand with sanctions is documented on the employee’s file and provides the rationale for additional disciplinary action which may include, but is not limited to, non-voluntary transfer, demotion or unpaid suspension.

 Termination is dismissal of an employee from employment with the Board.
 Depending on the conduct at issue, termination may be the final stage in progressive discipline or, where misconduct is of such magnitude, termination may be the immediate consequence.

 Documentation related to employee discipline will be retained in the employee’s file(s) for a minimum period of three years from the date of issue.
-Following this period of time it will be removed provided there has been no discipline issued in the interim, and in line with the Staff Progressive Discipline Retention Guidelines.
+Following this time, it will be removed if there has been no discipline issued in the interim, in line with the Staff Progressive Discipline Retention Guidelines.

 1. allocate staff and resources to support the Staff Progressive Discipline policy and procedure.